Women, these tips will help us improve interview performance

 Although these tips are in many ways gender neutral, women do tend to struggle more with certain elements.
 Given the bias that they experience, women need some extra tips and support to improve interview performance.

 Do you often struggle with interviews?
-Are you nervous about a particular interview you have coming up?
-Make sure that you are able to present your best self with 3Plus' Interview coaching to land your dream job.
+Present your best self with 3Plus’ Interview coaching to land your dream job.